Complete a master’s or doctoral degree in marriage and family therapy.

 - Complete the BCI and FBI background checks.
 Background checks are valid for one year once completed.

 - Official transcripts.
-Have your school submit OFFICIAL transcripts, showing your degree conferred, directly to the board.
-You can have your transcript emailed to firstname.lastname@example.org (preferred method of delivery), or mailed to the address below.
+Submit a copy of your OFFICIAL transcript, showing your degree conferred, directly to the board.
+You can email your transcript to email@example.com (preferred method of delivery), or mailed to the address below.
 Please note: Your degree must be awarded in order for your official transcript to be accepted.
 Many schools may take as long as 1-4 weeks following graduation to post your degree to your transcript.
 Your license can not be issued until after you have graduated and submitted a transcript showing the degree conferred.

 Documents required for completing your MFT licensure file:

 - View the Board's online Laws and Rules video

 - Be sure to submit any required documents.

 - Complete the background checks.

 - Track the status of your application by clicking on Review Status under Options on your license application tile in eLicense.
 The review checklist indicates whether the Board has received your background checks, submissions such as your transcript or hours of supervision, and your exam score.